JetBrains/teamcity-documentation/topics/customizing-notifications.md

 * `teamcity.notification.maxFailedTestNum` — max number of failed tests to list in an email message (integer, default 50)
 * `teamcity.notification.maxFailedTestStacktraces` — max number of test stacktraces in an email message (integer, default 5)
 * `teamcity.notification.maxFailedTestDataSize` — max size (in bytes) of failed test output data to include in a single email message (integer, default 10240)

-### Syndication Feed Template

-The template uses a configuration approach different from other notification engines.

-The default template is stored in the file: `<TeamCity Data Directory>/config/default-feed-item-template.ftl`.
-This file should never be edited: it is overwritten on every server startup with the default copy.
-To specify a new template to use, copy the file named `feed-item-template.ftl` into the same directory.
-This file can be edited and will not be overwritten.
-It will be used by the engine if present.

-The template is a [FreeMarker](http://freemarker.org/docs/dgui.html) template and can be freely edited.

-You can use several templates on a single server.
-The template name can be passed as a [URL parameter](subscribing-to-notifications.md#Additional+Supported+URL+Parameters) of the feed URL.

-During feed rendering, the template is evaluated to get the feed content.
-The resultant content is defined by the global variables defined in the template.

-See the default template for an example of available input variables and output variables.

 <seealso>
         <category ref="user-guide">